 Of course a tutorial like this can never be fully comprehensive.
 For example, many other acquisition functions than the ones introduced here (uncertainty sampling and UCB) exist.
-For pure exploration, another commonly used acquisition function attempts to minimize the expected variance over the whole input space (Gramacy and Apley, 2014).
+For pure exploration, another commonly used acquisition function attempts to minimize the expected variance over the whole input space (Gramacy & Apley, 2014).
 This method tends to sample less on the bounds of the input space, but can be hard to compute, especially if the input space is large.
-There also exist many different acquisition functions in the exploration-exploitation context, that are mostly discussed under the umbrella term Bayesian optimization (de Freitas, Smola, and Zoghi, 2012).
-Two other common acquisition functions that are frequently applied here are the probability of improvement and the expected improvement (Močkus, 1975), which choose inputs that have a high probability to produce a better output than the input that is currently estimated to be best, or that produce an output which is expected to surpass the expected outcome of the input currently thought best.
+There also exist many different acquisition functions in the exploration-exploitation context, that are mostly discussed under the umbrella term Bayesian optimization (de Freitas, Smola, & Zoghi, 2012).
+Two other acquisition functions that are frequently applied here are the probability of improvement and the expected improvement (Močkus, 1975), which choose inputs that have a high probability to produce a better output than the input that is currently estimated to be best, or that produce an output which is expected to surpass the expected outcome of the input currently thought best.
+Thompson sampling (May, Korda, Lee, & Leslie, 2012; Thompson, 1933) is another acquisition function, which chooses an action that maximizes the expected outcome with respect to a randomly drawn belief, and has recently gained popularity because of its competitive empirical performance (Chapelle & Li, 2011).

 Another situation in which Gaussian processes are frequently applied is called "global optimization", in which the goal is finding the overall maximum of a function as quickly as possible, but without worrying about the outputs that were produced in the search process.
 Parameter estimation is an example of such a problem and again different algorithms have been proposed, in particular the proposal by Hennig and Schuler (2012) to maximize the information gain about the location of the maximum.
-There is also a growing community of researchers who apply Gaussian process-based algorithms to return uncertainty estimates of traditional computational methods such as optimization, quadrature, or solving differential equations under the umbrella term "probabilistic numerics" (Hennig, Osborne, and Girolami, 2015).
+There is also a growing community of researchers who apply Gaussian process-based algorithms to return uncertainty estimates of traditional computational methods such as optimization, quadrature, or solving differential equations under the umbrella term "probabilistic numerics" (Hennig, Osborne, & Girolami, 2015).

-Of course Gaussian process regression does not come without drawbacks.
+Gaussian process regression does have some drawbacks.
 One such drawback, as compared to traditional regression models, is that parameter-based interpretations such as "if x increases by 1, y increases by 2" are not directly possible.
-However, as different kernels encode different assumptions about the underlying functions, assessing which kernel describes the underlying function best can be used as a basis to interpret the modeled function (Lloyd et al., 2014).
+However, as different kernels encode different assumptions about the underlying functions, assessing which kernel describes the underlying function best can be used as a basis to interpret the modelled function (Lloyd et al., 2014).
 Choosing the appropriate kernel is a difficult problem.
-General solutions to this are to construct more complicated kernels from a set of relatively simple base kernels (as shown above)

-and to search the kernel space by proposing and checking new kernel combinations (Duvenaud et al., 2013), or to define the kernel in a non-parametric manner by using a non-parametric approach towards estimating the kernel itself (Wilson and Adams, 2013).
+General solutions to this are to construct more complicated kernels from a set of relatively simple base kernels (as shown above) and to search the kernel space by proposing and checking new kernel combinations (Duvenaud et al., 2013), or to define the kernel in a non-parametric manner by using a non-parametric approach towards estimating the kernel itself (Wilson & Adams, 2013).
 Possibly the biggest drawback of Gaussian process regression is its poor scaling.
-As inferring the posterior involves inverting the matrix $[K(\mathbf{X}t, \mathbf{X}t) + \sigma\epsilon^2 \mathbf{I}]$, inference scales cubically with the number of observations.
-Speeding up inference for Gaussian process regression therefore is a vivid topic of ongoing research.
-Some methods that have been proposed are to sparsely approximate inputs (Lawrence, Seeger, and Herbrich, 2003) or to bound the computational cost of the matrix inversion by projecting into a pre-defined finite basis of functions drawn from the eigen-spectrum of the kernel (Rahimi and Recht, 2007).
+As inferring the posterior involves inverting the matrix $[K(\mathbf{X}t, \mathbf{X}t) + \sigma\epsilon^2 \mathbf{I}]$ , inference scales cubically with the number of observations.
+Speeding up inference for Gaussian process regression therefore is a topic of ongoing research.
+Some methods that have been proposed are to sparsely approximate inputs (Lawrence, Seeger, & Herbrich, 2003) or to bound the computational cost of the matrix inversion by projecting into a pre-defined finite basis of functions drawn from the eigen-spectrum of the kernel (Rahimi & Recht, 2007).